Samruddhiprabhu/newcollegee/README.md

 # newcollegee
-this is the first file in the college
+this is the first file in the college.